WenJinfeng/FaaSLight/README.md

 # LambdaLite
 Application-Level Performance Optimization for Serverless Computing

-We aim to optimize the cold start time from the application developers' perspective.
-Our appraoch is a vendor- and platform-independent technique that application developers can adopt.
-App1 is provided in GitHub, other benchmarks can see links in the paper.
+we aim to tackle this problem at the application level.
+Our guiding principle is to provide a vendor/platform-independent and developer-free technique that application developers can easily adopt to optimize the cold start latency of serverless functions on existing platforms.

 integrationFunMain.py is the approach overview of LambdaLite.